New Lenox Dethatching Lawn Services

 New Lenox’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste, including dethatched material, in household trash.
-New Lenox enforces these regulations through its municipal yard waste collection and composting programs, supporting local waste reduction goals.
-Residents must use biodegradable paper bags or rigid containers for curbside collection—plastic bags are not accepted.
-On-site composting is encouraged, provided piles are set back 5-10 feet from property lines and dethatched material is mixed with brown materials like leaves to ensure proper aeration and moisture.
-The University of Illinois Extension offers best practices for composting thatch, and the Public Works Department provides educational resources.
-For more information on composting guidelines and collection schedules, contact:
+New Lenox enforces these regulations through its municipal yard waste collection and waste reduction programs.
+Residents must use biodegradable paper bags or rigid containers for curbside collection, and all materials should be separated according to local guidelines.
+On-site composting is encouraged, provided it meets setback requirements (typically 5-10 feet from property lines) and follows best practices: mix dethatched thatch with brown materials like leaves, maintain proper moisture and aeration, and avoid plastic contamination.
+These efforts support New Lenox’s sustainability initiatives and reduce landfill burden.
+For composting guidelines and program details, contact:

 New Lenox Department of Public Works